Library Resources & Services

 - Link to subject and course specific research guides (LibGuides) in your course.
 If you don’t see one that meets your needs, let us know and we can work together to develop one.

-- Embed articles in your course rather than sending students out of the course shell to find them.
+- Use Curriculum Builder to create a reading list with links to articles right inside your ANGEL course rather than sending students out of the course shell to find them.

-- Include information about evaluating sources to help your students to make better choices for their research assignments.
+- Include information about evaluating resources to help your students to make better choices for their research assignments.

 - Work with a librarian to integrate research skills into your course activities.

-- Point out the Ask Us 24/7 online reference service on the library home page.
+- Point out the Ask Us 24/7 online reference service link on the library home page and throughout our LibGuides.